vishalgp19/Cowin/README.md

 # Cowin

 A python code to check cowin slot availability.
-It sends email to the input email using SMTP library
+It sends email to the given ID using SMTP library